Whether you are just starting a blog or you are an experienced entrepreneur, you need to get an income with your website.

-- [member-profile] or [member_profile] to automatically add support for members to change their password
+- Please Log in to view your account. or Please Log in to view your account. to automatically add support for members to change their password

-- [member-products] or [member_products] to automatically display the products which a member has access to
+- or to automatically display the products which a member has access to

-- [member-first-name] or [member_first_name] to automatically insert the first name in the welcome email
+- or to automatically insert the first name in the welcome email